-However, to claim child support as a non-parent carer, you must not be in a domestic or intimate relationship with one of the child’s parents.
-This means that step-parents or de facto partners are prevented from receiving child support from either of the child’s parents whilst that relationship continues.
+To enable you to claim child support as a non-parent carer, you must not be in a domestic or intimate relationship with one of the child’s parents.
+This applies to step-parents or de facto partners as they are prevented from receiving child support from either of the child’s parents whilst that relationship continues.
 Additionally, to be an eligible non-parent carer you must be able to show that you have at least 35% care of the child.
 This means that you must care for the child at least 128 nights per year or an equivalent time arrangement if not wholly overnight time.

 It is also important to note that adoptive parents are not eligible to receive a Non-Parent Child Support Assessment to receive support from the child’s biological parents.
 This is because, under section 5 of the Child Support (Assessment) Act 1989, the term “parent” includes a person who legally adopts a child.
 This person becomes the child’s ‘legal parent’.
 This is different to a person becoming a child’s legal guardian.
 “If a non‑parent carer has care (however described) of a child under a child welfare law, the non‑parent carer may apply for child support for the child only if the non‑parent carer is a relative of the child”.

-After you have made your application through the Department of Human Services the Child Support Agency will assess your entitlement to Child Support based on the information you provide.
+Firstly, you will need to submit an application through the Department of Human Services the Child Support Agency who will assess your entitlement to Child Support based on the information you provide.
 You will need to be able to show that the parties named in your application are the legal parents of the child and that you are an entitled person to claim support.

 Ordinarily, child support will be paid by both parents and your application must name both parents if they are known.
-The exceptions to this rule are; where the identity or whereabouts of a parent is unknown, the parent is deceased, does not ordinarily reside in Australia and does not reside in a country that recognises Australian Child Support Arrangements.
+However, there is an exception to this rule if; the identity or whereabouts of a parent is unknown, the parent is deceased, does not ordinarily reside in Australia and does not reside in a country that recognises Australian Child Support Arrangements.

 Under the Child Support (Assessment) Act 1989, the percentage of care is calculated by the time the child is likely to spend with each party to the Child Support Arrangement and the care that each party is likely to provide during that period.
-If living arrangements for a child change over time any child support assessment is likely to also change.
-Therefore it is essential that you keep the Child Support Agency informed of any change in circumstances.
+If there is any change to the living arrangements during a child change over time, the support assessment is likely to change as well.
+It is important that you keep the Child Support Agency informed of any change in circumstances.